 The Non-Teacher School Employee Retirement System of Missouri (NTRS), was created on October 13, 1965, with the adoption of House Bill 88.
 The goal was to build a plan similar to PSRS, but for non-certificated public school personnel.
 The name of the non-teacher system was changed to the Public Education Employee Retirement System of Missouri (PEERS) in August 2005 to more positively represent members.

 PSRS/PEERS' funding comes from three sources, member contributions, employer contributions and investment earnings.
 Investment earnings are the primary source of funding for every dollar of PSRS/PEERS benefits paid.

 Missouri law requires the Systems to maintain a funding level that covers current and anticipated future benefit promises.
 This guarantees availability of funds to pay benefits as prescribed by law.

 Over the years, legislative changes have resulted in improved service retirement benefits, disability benefits and benefits for the beneficiaries of deceased members.

-As of June 30, 2017, with $41.5 billion (market value) in invested assets and serving nearly 265,000 members and retirees, PSRS/PEERS is one of the largest retirement systems in the nation.
-Since established, PSRS/PEERS has helped more than 126,000 Missouri public school employees and their families achieve financial security and peace of mind during retirement.
+As of June 30, 2018, with $43.8 billion (market value) in invested assets and serving more than 270,000 members and retirees, PSRS/PEERS is one of the largest retirement systems in the nation.
+Since established, PSRS/PEERS has helped more than 131,000 Missouri public school employees and their families achieve financial security and peace of mind during retirement.